MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/office-365-security/reporting-and-message-trace-in-exchange-online-protection.md

 |

 > [!NOTE]
-> A disponibilidade e a latência de dados são as mesmas, sejam solicitadas por meio do centro de administração ou do PowerShell remoto.
+> A disponibilidade e a latência de dados são as mesmas solicitadas por meio do centro de administração ou do PowerShell remoto.